Connecticut Court Records

 What is an Annulment in Connecticut?

 Annulment is a less common way to end a marriage in Connecticut.
-Here, the judiciary effectively voids a marriage that was invalid from the start.
-Couples may file for annulment on several grounds such as consanguineous marriage, marriage under duress, by compulsion, threat, or force.
-Likewise, marrying a person who is legally ineligible to make such a decision is prohibited and a ground for annulment.
+Here, the judiciary effectively voids an invalid marriage from the start.
+Couples may file for annulment on several grounds, such as consanguineous marriage, marriage under duress, by compulsion, threat, or force.
+Likewise, marrying a legally ineligible person to make such a decision is prohibited and grounds for annulment.
 Annulment begins when a petitioner completes and submits the annulment complaint.

 Annulment records are available to the public, according to Connecticut sunshine laws.
-However, these records are only accessible at the office of the clerk at the court that adjudicated the petition.
-However, the record custodian must sequester annulment records that contain confidential information from public access, e.g., information on a minor.
+However, these records are usually accessible at the office of the clerk at the court that adjudicated the petition.
+However, the record custodian may sequester annulment records that contain confidential information from public access, e.g., information on a minor.

 Annulment vs. Divorce in Connecticut